Food-Lover-Finder/Food-Radar-App/README.md

 - [x] User can log into their account
 - [ ] User can choose to take a food preference survey
 - [ ] User can choose to skip food preference survey
-- [ ] User can get food suggestions based on their location only
-- [ ] User can get food suggestions based on food preferences as well as location
+- [x] User can get landmarks near location
-- [ ] User can view profile
+- [x] User can search for different landmarks in the location

 **Optional Nice-to-have Stories**